andycroll/andycroll.com/_posts/2012-06-11-echelon-2012-day-one.markdown

 ---
-title: Echelon 2012: Day One
+title: 'Echelon 2012: Day One'
-type: post
+layout: post
 ---

 My fourth year at the [big startup event](http://echelon.e27.sg/SG2012/), courtesey this year of new email hotness [THE LIST](http://eepurl.com/mcYbj) by [Kristine Lauria](http://twitter.com/krissymo).
 You sign up to get it.